git-cola/git-cola/README.md

 Once these are installed you can run *git-cola* from the Start menu or by double-clicking on the `git-cola.pyw` script.

-You can also use `python.exe` to invoke the `git-cola.pyw` script directly from the command-line.

-If you are developing *git-cola* on Windows you can run it from its source tree by using `python.exe`.
+If you are developing *git-cola* on Windows you can use `python.exe` to run *git-cola* directly from source.

     python.exe bin/git-cola